 The celebration also is to feature “Tandy Talks Tennessee,” an online presentation by Broadway and film actress Tandy Cronyn set for 7 p.m.
 Saturday, March 13.
 Cronyn is to reminisce about Williams and her legendary parents, actor/director Hume Cronyn and actress Jessica Tandy, who originated the role of Blanche DuBois in Williams’ “A Streetcar Named Desire.”

 Other events include a plein air painting challenge that recalls Williams' passion for painting and a virtual "happy hour" lecture by historian Cori Convertito, Ph.D., on the playwright's life in Key West.

 Event information, full schedule and ticketing: kwahs.org/education/twbc

-Key West’s Tropic Cinema, 416 Eaton St., is to remember the playwright with film screenings on four consecutive Mondays in March.
+Key West’s Tropic Cinema, 416 Eaton St., is to remember the playwright with Monday night film screenings in March.